CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Cyclic Proofs

 \begin{remark}[Representing preproofs] \phantom{-} \begin{enumerate} \item Here, and in what follows, we will depict preproofs as a set of finite trees with labelled vertices and ``back edges'' that reference those labels.
 For example, the preproof of \cref{ex:Unsound preproof} would be presented as follows:

 \item To keep proofs compact, we shall also omit vertices justified by \( \rlnm{Reduce} \). \end{enumerate} \end{remark}

 Although this example clearly illustrates that preproofs are not necessarily sound arguments, they are, however, \emph{locally} sound in the sense that the premises of an inference rule justify its conclusion.
-This property is witnessed by relating instances of a vertex to those of its premises.
+This property is witnessed by relating instances of a vertex to those of its premises, which is sufficient for concluding that the vertex's equation is satisfied for that instance.

 \begin{definition} Let \( (V,\, e,\, r,\, p) \) be a cyclic preproof with vertex \( v \in V \).
 Then for any instance of \( e(v) \), \( \alpha \), a \defn{preceding instance} is a pair \( (i,\, \beta) \), where \( p_i(v) \) is a premise and \( \beta \) is an instance of \( e(p_i(v)) \) such that one of the following conditions is met depending on the rule \( r(v) \): \begin{itemize} \item \( \rlnm{Case} \) where \( x : d \) is the variable upon which case analysis is performed.
 In this case, if \( \norm{(\alpha(x))} \) is of the form \( k\ M_0\ \cdots\ M_n \) and \( p_i(v) \) is the premise associated with the constructor \( k \) using fresh variables \( x_0,\, \dots,\, x_n \), then \( (i,\, \beta) \) is a preceding instance where \( \beta \) is defined as follows: